TTimo/steamrt-formula/README.md

 # steamrt-formula

-A saltstack formula for installing the steam runtime
+A saltstack formula that will install the steam runtime chroots from https://github.com/ValveSoftware/steam-runtime.git